- Sex and Men With Cancer: Overview

 Website on teen sexual health in Spanish: www.quierosaber.org

 For information and print materials on STIs and how to prevent and treat them

 For fact sheets and booklets about sexual and reproductive problems

 Fertile Hope (a LIVESTRONG initiative)

-Offers reproductive information and support to cancer patients whose treatments can cause infertility.
-Has information on fertility risks and options; financial aid for newly diagnosed cancer patients wishing to preserve fertility through sperm banking (must meet eligibility criteria); referrals to fertility specialists; and more on research studies and trials.
+Has information on fertility risks and options; financial aid for newly diagnosed cancer patients wishing to preserve fertility through sperm banking (must meet eligibility criteria); referrals to fertility doctors; and more on research studies.
 Also has a kit you can buy to collect sperm at home and mail to a sperm bank.